Categories

 My Father’s Autobiography

-MEANING BUSINESS WITH GOD.
+MEANING BUSINESS WITH GOD

 Why am I writing my biography?

-I, Constantin, (son of Menelaos and Domia Economides), am a no-one…
+I, Constantin, (son of Menelaos and Domia Economides), am a no-one!

 In fact, it can be said that in the eyes of the world I am just a failure, a loser…

-I believe, however that in God’s eyes I have distinguished myself for being a totally sincere person who is steadfastly zealous in putting God’s Words into practice in my life, meaning business in striving to please him in every way.
+I believe, however that in God’s eyes I have distinguished myself for being a totally sincere and dedicated follower of Jesus Christ!

 “I choose to be a good person, even if that makes me unhappy.